No Ice-Cream

 The young patient was at the counter with his mom when I was leaving.
 I complimented him on his bravery and asked if he thought I deserved ice-cream too, as his mother was promising him.
 He wasn’t sure about that but seemed happy with his day at the dentist, and not at all distraught at the prospect of another visit.

-I paid for my procedure (the most painful aspect of the day) and scheduled my next appointment.
+I paid for my procedure and scheduled my next appointment.

 A trip to the dentist in 1965 was a miserable occasion, followed by …